brunoamaral/guerite/README.md

 Guerite is a [watchtower](https://github.com/containrrr/watchtower) alternative that watches Docker containers that carry a specific label, pulls their base images when updates appear, and restarts the containers, as well as being able to regularly prune stale images.

+It can also do dependency-aware ordering within a compose project using Docker `Links` and/or a `guerite.depends_on` label, so supporting services (e.g., databases) are handled before their dependents.

 It provides Pushover and webhook notifications and talks directly to the Docker API, whether local or remote.

 ## Requirements